Brescia: Topography

-Brescia is located in the north-western section of the Po Valley, at the foot of the Brescian Prealps, between the Mella and the Naviglio, with the Lake Iseo to the west and the Lake Garda to the east (but it has also other important lakes like Idro and Moro).
+Brescia is located in the northwestern section of the Po Valley, at the foot of the Brescian Prealps, between the Mella and the Naviglio, with the Lake Iseo to the west and the Lake Garda to the east (but it has also other important lakes like Idro and Moro).
 The southern area of the city is flat, while towards the north the territory becomes hilly.
 The city's lowest point is 104 m above sea level, the highest point is Monte Maddalena at 874 m, while the centre of the town is 149 m.
 The administrative comune covers a total area of 90.3 km2.

 Modern Brescia has a central area focused on residential and tertiary activities.
 Around the city proper, lies a vast urban agglomeration with over 600,000 inhabitants that expands mainly to the north, to the west and to the east, engulfing many communes in a continuous urban landscape.